ArtoriaRen/ExchageSmartContract/README.md

     ```bash
     testrpc -m '<mnemonics>'
     ```

-2. Change directory to `Truffle`.
-In a second terminal, run the following command:
+2. To deploy all smart contracts under the `/contracts` folder, open a second terminal window, change directory to the root of this repo,  and run the following commmand:
     ```bash
+    truffle migrate
+    ```

+3. To start the web server,  open a third terminal window, run the following command:
+    ```bash
     npm run dev
     ```
-    This command will run the script called `dev` in the `package.json` file.
+    This command will run the script`dev` in the `package.json` file.
     It starts the webpack server.
-3. To deploy all smart contracts under the `/contracts` folder, open a third terminal and run the following commmand:
-    ```bash
-    truffle migrate
-    ```
 4. Open a web browser and connect to `localhost:8080`.
 You will see the webpage displayed.